 Proof

-Sometimes we need to consider a new element greater than all elements of an ordered set, or an element smaller than all elements.
-Such imaginary elements are conventionally denoted by \(\pm\infty\).
+Occasionally we must consider a new element larger than every element of an ordered set, or smaller than every element.
+It is common to denote such hypothetical elements by \(\pm\infty\).

 Proof

-A set that has a lower bound (resp. upper bound) is called bounded below (resp. bounded above), and a set that is both bounded below and bounded above is simply called bounded.
+A set possessing a lower bound (resp. upper bound) is called bounded below (resp. bounded above), and a set that is both bounded below and bounded above is simply called bounded.

 Consider the following ordered set \(A=\{a,b,c,d,e\}\).

-Definition 6 Let \(A\) be an ordered set and \(X\subseteq A\).
-An element \(a\) of \(A\) is a greatest lower bound (or infimum) of \(X\) if it is the greatest element among the lower bounds of \(X\).
-Similarly, the least upper bound (or supremum) is defined.
+Definition 6 Let \(A\) be an ordered set and let \(X\subseteq A\).
+An element \(a\) of \(A\) is called the greatest lower bound (or infimum) of \(X\) if it is the greatest element among the lower bounds of \(X\).
+Similarly we define the least upper bound (or supremum).

-Proposition 7 Let \(A\) be an ordered set and \(X\subset A\) have both a supremum and an infimum.
+Proposition 7 Let \(A\) be an ordered set and suppose \(X\subset A\) has both a supremum and an infimum.

 Proof

-Now we examine the relationship between set operations and bounds.
+We now examine the relationship between the set operations we have seen and suprema and infima.

 Proof